January 27, 2021•571 words

 When I was in my teens it was windsurfing I was constantly thinking about when I was not doing it.
 I did not spend much time being worried by studying as it all seemed to work out.

 Then when I was in the working world I craved for the ability to be part of a project and drive it forward.
 I spent every waking moment when not training thinking about how I could streamline the admin system.
-I had a boss once who admitted when he asked a techy team, within a customer's company, how long it would take to deliver the online system he was discussing they said 18 months.
+I had a boss once who admitted when he was asked a techy team, within a customer's company, how long it would take to deliver the online system he was discussing they said 18 months.
 I had developed ours that far in 3 months.
 TBH I had not slept much.
 But I had a completed a working system.

 This is true for hobbies as well.
 I have recently, as a consequence of lockdown, taken up cycling and when I was going out as many days as I could in a week I was also thinking about routes, maintenance and a lot of time online shopping as the winter grew near, getting appropriate lights, clothing and equipment.

 The point here is we spend a lot more time thinking about the area of our lives we spend less time actually doing.
-Being in the here and now rather than worrying or ruminating can have significant postive impacts on your mental health and wellbeing.
+Being in the here and now rather than worrying or ruminating can have significant positive impacts on your mental health and wellbeing.
 Try it, notice when your mind has taken you back to work when you are actually walking in the countryside or doing the dishes.